-Netfilter Chains (1)
+Netfilter Concept 1: Chains (1)

-- □ The packets are processed in so-called "chains" - □ A "chain" is a checklist of rules - □ Each incoming or outgoing packet is sequentially checked against these rules - □ Each rule says "if the packet header looks like this, then here's what to do with the packet", e.g. drop or accept - □ Firewall functionality is implemented using 3 chains - The "input" chain: for processing packets addressed to this host - The "output" chain: for processing packets coming from local processes and leaving this host - The "forward" chain: for processing packets that are traversing this host.
+- □ The packets are processed in so-called "chains" - A "chain" is a collection of rules that may be applied i.e. chains give a "treatment" a name and a value - □ Each incoming or outgoing packet is checked against these rules - □ Each rule says "if the packet header looks like this, then here's what to do with the packet", e.g. drop or accept - □ Firewall functionality is implemented using 3 chains - The "input" chain: for processing packets addressed to this host - The "output" chain: for processing packets coming from local processes and leaving this host - The "forward" chain: for processing packets that are traversing this host.
 If a Linux machine is used as a router, this chain will be frequently used.
 If a Linux machine is used as an end-host and not as a Linux router, this chain will not be used

-Netfilter Chains (2)
+Netfilter Concept 1: Chains (2)

-- Additionally, two chains are used for NAT functionality - "Pre-Routing": here packets are processed before a routing decision is taken - → If the destination IP address needs to be modified, an appropriate rule is required here - "Post-routing": here packets are processed after a routing decision has been taken - → The destination IP address can not be modified here.
+- Chains can also be used for, e.g. NAT functionality - "Pre-Routing": here packets are processed before a routing decision is taken - → If the destination IP address needs to be modified, an appropriate rule is required here - "Post-routing": here packets are processed after a routing decision has been taken - → The destination IP address cannot be modified here.